 Brad believed a company founded on these principles would yield a superior product, well-received by its readers.
 The idea worked!
 Since 1997, Pediment has designed and published more than 1,000 titles totaling more than 2,000,000 copies.

 Pediment was a family affair from the start.
 Brad started the company with his wife, Wendy, and traveled the United States with their children, Chris and Ashley, scanning photo archives in every corner of the country.
 By the time both kids graduated high school, they had been to every state save a handful and scanned hundreds of thousands of photos.

-Chris Fenison always had an eye for photography and design, even as a young boy.
-Coupled with his interest in history, publishing and sales, he turned his part-time summer job in the family business into a career and currently serves as Pediment’s wearer of many hats, or director of many things (creative director, online director, operations director, and so on).
+Chris Fenison always had an eye for photography and design, even as a child.
+Paired with his interests in history, publishing and sales, he turned his part-time summer job in the family business into a career and now runs the company as president.

 What we do

 We publish high-quality books, calendars, post cards, web sites and book apps, often on behalf of our media clients, for local communities to enjoy today and cherish for a lifetime.